synterra/addictioncode/README.md

 foreach thought in currentThoughts print thought.idea

-> "I have to finish that important report by the end of today."
+> I have to finish that important report by the end of today.
-> "I should drink alcohol."
+> I should drink alcohol.
-> "The meeting this afternoon will be long and boring."
+> The meeting this afternoon will be long and boring.
-> "I should drink alcohol."
+> I should drink alcohol.
-> "Time to drive home from work."
+> Time to drive home from work.
-> "I should drink alcohol."
+> I should drink alcohol.
 ```

 This illustrates the subversive and overwhelming nature of addiction.